 How to install or upgrade to Windows 11 on your PC

 Before you proceed with installing Windows 11, you need to be sure that your PC actually meets the minimum requirements to install and run the new OS.
-Microsoft published the requirements for the update which we have provided below:
+How do I check if Windows 11 is right for my Computer?
+Microsoft published the requirements for the update, which we have provided below:

-- Processor: 1 gigahertz (GHz) or faster with at least two cores on a compatible 64-bit processor or SoC
+- Processor: 1 GHz or faster with at least two cores on a compatible 64-bit processor or SoC

 - RAM: 4GB